Fear is a funny thing.

 As I write this I’m feeling excited, nervous and sick all at the same time.
 I’m using different words to describe what is essentially the same physical reaction.

 The reason?
-This newly revamped and rebranded website has gone live this evening and my very first podcast interview launches tomorrow.
+A new website has gone live this evening and my very first podcast interview is being released tomorrow.

 And I’m not going to be able to control who sees what.
 In fact I’ve gone and shared a lot of my story too.
 And its not all rainbows and unicorns.